 As previously discussed, the applicant proposes to subdivide the lot into the cluster tract and the waterfront lot.
 The twenty-six townhouses and the multi-family units within Building 3 are proposed on the cluster tract, while the historic 2 Duke Street, Building 1 and Building 2 are proposed on the waterfront lot.
 The cluster lot has frontage on Duke, South Union and Wolfe Streets.
 The existing building at 2 Duke Street has frontage on Duke Street, and the proposed mixed-use buildings (Buildings 1 and 2) have frontage on Wolfe Street.
 However, the applicant requests approval of a special use permit for land without frontage for the proposed mixed-use buildings, as the Phase I Schematic Design for the Waterfront Landscape and Flood Mitigation project anticipates the creation of a street end garden at the foot of Wolfe Street.
-While the extent and design of the street end garden will be evaluated in subsequent phases of the Special use permit to ensure that the waterfront lot is legal regardless of the final alignment and design of the Wolfe Street end garden.
+While the extent and design of the street end garden will be evaluated in subsequent phases of the Waterfront Landscape and Flood Mitigation project, the applicant requests approval of the special use permit to ensure that the waterfront lot is legal regardless of the final alignment and design of the Wolfe Street end garden.
 Staff supports the request, and believes that the proposed building achieves the frontage requirements by its presence adjacent to Wolfe Street and the future street end garden.